Musina, South Africa Borderlands. Photo by author.

 Circulations and Humanities Struggle for Survival: The Social Life of Migration, Inequality, Space and Health

 I am interested broadly in the culture of movement and the lifelines drawn, whether in spaces of healing, migratory economies or in the development of uneven societies.
-My current research interest is on inclusive and sustainable societies, spaces, systems and economies centering on themes of health, migration and inequality, particularly in relation to Southern Africa and North America.
-I employ multidisciplinary field training and mixed participatory methods including multi-modal, qualitative and quantitative in my work.
+My current research interest is on inclusive and sustainable societies, spaces, systems and economies primarily centering on themes of health, migration and inequality, particularly in relation to the comparative diaspora of Southern Africa and North America.
+I employ multidisciplinary field training and mixed participatory methods in my work including multi-modal, qualitative, quantitative and participatory approaches.